top of page

 • how to center clay

-• how to create walls
+• how to create/pull walls

 • how to clean up work by trimming